docker/docs/content/engine/security/trust/trust_automation.md

 ## Add a delegation public key

-If you initialising a repository at the same time as adding a Delegation public key, then you will need to use the local Notary Canonical Root Key's passphrase to create the repositories trust data.
+If you initialise a repository at the same time as adding a delegation public key, then you will need to use the local Notary Canonical Root Key's passphrase to create the repositories trust data.
 If the repository has already been initiated then you only need the repositories passphrase.